timeplus-io/docs/docs/query-syntax.md

 EMIT ON UPDATE
 ```

-During the 5 second tumble window, even the window is not closed, as long as the aggregation value(`cnt`) for the same `cid` is different , the resutls will be emitted.
+During the 5 second tumble window, even the window is not closed, as long as the aggregation value(`cnt`) for the same `cid` is different , the results will be emitted.

 ### EMIT PERIODIC ..
 ON UPDATE {#emit_periodic_on_update}